-My work serves as a personal liberation from the uncontrollable and unpredictable nature of my personal human experience.
-Using hand drawn shapes, marks, and color, I have created my own visual language that is completely within my control and understanding.
-Using this language, I am able to comfortably compose images that are self-sufficient, visually accessible, and completely within my control.
+My work serves as a personal liberation from the uncontrollable and unpredictable nature of my human experience.
+Using hand-drawn shapes, marks, and color, I have created my own visual language that is completely within my control and understanding.
+Using this language, I am able to comfortably compose images that are self-sufficient, visually accessible, and free from the baggage of our material world.

 The final works, and the processes I use act as an emotional and visual rest from the dubiety and chaos of daily life.
 My wish for my work is to provide my audience with the same (though ephemeral) feelings of tranquility and wholeness that the work grants me.